medic/cht-core/docs/install/index.md

 ### Step 2: Configure a few more options

 * **Start the SMS gateway**.
 You will see a status icon in the notifications bar that tells you it is running.
-* Finally scroll down a bit further and set **Get Reply From Server** so the person submitting the report gets a messaging confirming it was received.
+* Scroll down a bit further and set **Get Reply From Server** so the person submitting the report gets a messaging confirming it was received.
+* Finally and set **Enable Task Checking** so the gateway processes outgoing messages.

 ![Start](img/smssync_start.png)
 ![Get Reply From Server](img/smssync_getreply.png)
 ![Enable Task Checking](img/enable_task_checking.png)

-*Note:* the URL is difficult to enter manually, it is less error prone to email or sms the URL to the device so you can copy and paste it into the SMSSync dialogue box.

-If you got this far without any error messages, great!
-You are on the home stretch.

 #### Language/Locale parameter